ECSH83525 - Suspension and cancellation - introduction

 Introduction

-of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) permits HMRC to suspend or cancel a business鈥檚 registration.
+of The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) permits HMRC to suspend or cancel a business鈥檚 registration.
 The evidence required to suspend or cancel a business is the same.
 However, as cancellation leads to the permanent removal of the business from the register, in practice, the courts would apply a higher standard of evidence for cancellation.

-Suspension or cancellation of registration can be used as a stand-alone sanction or as part of a range of sanctions, depending on the facts of the case.
+Suspension or cancellation of registration can be used as a stand alone sanction or as part of a range of sanctions, depending on the facts of the case.

 Suspension of registration